 - Check out our lists of already cancelled and ended TV shows.

 What do you think?
-Do you hope the Better Late Than Never TV show will be renewed for season three?
-How would you feel if NBC cancelled this TV series, instead?
+Were you hoping that the Better Late Than Never TV show would be renewed for season three?
+Are you sorry that NBC cancelled this TV series, instead?